intel-analytics/ipex-llm/docs/docs/APIdocs/Layers/Embedding_Layers/LookupTable.md

 This layer is a particular case of a convolution, where the width of the convolution would be 1.
 Input should be a 1D or 2D tensor filled with indices.
 Indices are corresponding to the position in weight.
 For each index element of input, it outputs the selected index part of weight.
 This layer is often used in word embedding.
+In collaborative filtering, it can be used together with Select to create embeddings for users or items.

 **Scala example:**
 ```scala